 As whole CustomerHub doesn’t give you a lot of leeway into making your membership site truly mobile responsive, either.
 With a WordPress membership site plugin, you can use a mobile responsive WordPress theme for your membership area… or even build in customized CSS code to resize your membership screens for different devices like phones or tablets.

 That means your customers can download, watch, and interact with your content and courses anywhere.

 Site Design Flexibility & Templates

 AccessAlly comes with 4 pre-made and easily customizable WordPress themes to get started with!
 None of the other options we’ve mentioned so far offers this level of customization when it comes to your membership site.

 CustomerHub is notorious for very simple membership site designs that don’t reflect your brand.
 They’re just not as easily customizable as a WordPress theme or template, but sometimes the simplicity can be a benefit if you’re not too tech savvy.
-That being said, there are plenty of amazing AccessAlly Certified Partners who are ready to help you customize or design your ideal membership site look and feel.

 When it comes to design for iMember360 and Memberium, you’re looking at very similar options because you can use shortcodes and really design your membership in whatever fashion you want.